flokoe/bash-hackers-wiki/docs/syntax/pe.md

 `${#PARAMETER}`

-When you use this form, the length of the parameter\'s value is expanded.
+When you use this form, the length of the parameter's value is expanded.
 Again, a quote from a big man, to have a test text:

     MYSTRING="Be liberal in what you accept, and conservative in what you send"